k-128/cxwrap/bin/docs/CryptoCompare.md

 #### Examples:

-If unspecified, result will be cached 120 seconds.<br/>
+If unspecified, result will not be cached.<br/>
 Retries avoided for errors (400, 401, 403, 404, 429, 500).<br/>
-Rate limits are returned in status: "elapsed", "credit_count".<br/>

 CryptoCompare.price_GET() (+ cache example)
 ```python